 Not us, nah-ah.

-Gentle parenting is more about unlocking your empathy supplies — ya know, putting yourself in their bite-sized Converse — and respecting the fact a baby isn’t going to be able to undo millions of years of evolution so you can get enough sleep to work 9 hours in an office.
+Gentle parenting is more about unlocking your empathy supplies — ya know, putting yourself in their bite-sized Vans — and respecting the fact a baby isn’t going to be able to undo millions of years of evolution so you can get enough sleep to work 9 hours in an office.

 And secondly, it’s not exactly attachment parenting either.
 While it follows a lot of the same patterns — longer-term breastfeeding, babywearing, bed-sharing, fainting at the mention of CIO (“cry it out” for the newbs) — it doesn’t stick to a strict check-list like the old attachment parenting principles, awesome though they are.